 Diet is always the most important in terms of a healthy body, but exercise can be a great addition to help sculpt your body.
 Unfortunately, a good majority of individuals exercise regularly but don’t see results, and may even end up gaining more fat than what they started with – no bueno!

-Below are crucial tips, powered by HealthyBot, to optimize fitness to increase fat burning and help you reach your body composition goals:
+Below are crucial tips to optimize fitness to increase fat burning and help you reach your body composition goals:

 To put it simply, you want as much muscle as you can because muscle is what increases your metabolism.
 The more muscle you have, the more calories you will burn at any given time.
 Gain muscle and minimize muscle loss by adding strength training exercises to your workout routine.

 This could be any variation of strength training: yoga, barre, pilates, heavy lifting, etc. Another benefit of strength training is that it will cause you to continue to burn more calories even after the strength session is over.

 Real Life Example: I had two female patients one day.
 One was 130 lbs and had 18% body fat and her resting metabolic rate was 1450 (resting metabolic rate is the bare minimum amount of calories you will burn in a day) which means her body was mostly muscle.
 The second patient was 170 lbs and had 47% body fat (meaning about half of her body was fat) and her resting metabolic rate was 1150.
 This means that even though the 130 lbs patient weighed 40 lbs LESS, because she was mostly muscle and very low fat, she burned about 300 calories more per day than the patient with almost 50% fat.

 To put this in perspective, to burn 300 calories it would take about an hour of exercise.
 This is an example of why you want to build and preserve muscle because it is what will determine how many calories you burn daily.